elifitch/whirlwind-tour-of-web-performance/lazy-loading/script.md

 # Lazy Loading

 ## Intro
 If there's one mantra of web performance, it's this: "get users into content as fast as possible".
-In pursuit of that goal, one of our most powerful tools is just to load nothing at all, deferring everything that isn't primary content until just before we need it, in other words, lazy loading.
+In pursuit of that goal, one of our most powerful tools is loading as little as possible up front, deferring everything that isn't primary content until just before we need it, in other words, lazy loading.

 ## Lazyload images
 One of, if not THE, most common use of lazyloading is with images.
-Image represent most of the kilobytes of the average webpage, so if you can defer all or most of the images, you can slice potentially hundreds of KB off your initial page weight.
+Images represent most of the kilobytes of the average webpage, so if you can defer all or most of the images, you can slice potentially hundreds of KB off your initial page weight.
 Especially when images are outside of the viewport as the page loads, or "below the fold" so to speak, there's just no reason NOT to defer loading those images until just before they enter the viewport.
 Using lazyloading on images is in many cases the most impactful quick win applying this technique can give us.

 ## Lazyload images
 There are plenty of libraries that will lazyload images for you, and many provide lots of helpful features on top of the basics.
 However, many of them have a kitchen sink approach, doing way more than we need, which bloats their file size, or have external dependencies like jQuery, angular or react, and don't rely on modern browser features like the intersection observer api.
 For this example we're going to build our own lazyloading micro library from scratch to better understand what's happening under the hood, and to do the bare minimum of what we need with no extra fluff.